Naraka (Sanskrit: नरक) meaning Hell, is a place of punishment for sinful living entities, where sinners are tormented after death.

 Every body is afraid of hell.
 But nobody performs good activities to avoid hell.
 Man should know the bad activities because of which he goes to hell.
 In many scriptures we find details about hells and sufferings therein.
 The Srimad Bhagavatam Purana describes different hells called Naraka.

-Naraka, as a whole, is known by many names conveying that it is the realm of Yama called Yamaloka or Mṛtyuloka – the plane of Death.
+Naraka, as a whole, is known by many names conveying that it is the realm of Yama called Yamaloka or Mṛtyuloka – the realm of Death.

 Naraka or Naraka-loka is also the abode of Yama, the god of Death.
 After death, the messengers of Yama called Yamadutas bring all beings to the court of Yamaraja, where he weighs the virtues and the vices of the living beings and accordingly passes the appropriate judgement.